 2) Drink more water.

-For the past three months I’ve not only been low-gluten, but I’ve put a lot more effort and awareness into drinking more water.
+For the past three months, I’ve put a lot of effort and awareness into drinking more water.
 This has improved all my elimination and detoxification pathways and I’ve seen further improvements to my chicken skin.

-While I think every body is different, and there is no ‘right’ amount of water to aim for, I do know that some of my food cravings and late afternoon headaches were caused by not drinking enough.
-Since I started drinking 2+ litres of water most days I’ve not only seen those symptoms improve, but my keratosis pilaris too.
-And this makes total sense, though it wasn’t something I’d considered until noticing the improvement.
+While every body is different, and there is no ‘right’ amount of water to aim for, I do know that some of my food cravings and late afternoon headaches were caused by not drinking enough.
+Since I started drinking 2+ liters of water most days I’ve not only seen those symptoms improve, but my keratosis pilaris too.

-If you struggle to drink more, stay tuned next week for some tips on how to drink more water, and a yummy flavoured water recipe!
+If you struggle to drink more, click here for some tips on how to drink more water, and a yummy flavored water recipe.

 So, there is another simple fix for you to try over the next 3 months.
 Help your skin (and therefore your whole body) detox itself and you’ll see an improvement in your skin health for sure.

-While these two techniques have vastly improved my symptoms, I’m still not seeing the smooth skin I’d like.
-I realise this may just not be in the cards for me at this point, and that’s ok.
+This may just not be in the cards for me at this point, and that’s ok.
 However, I’m not done yet, and have started eating 1-2 tablespoons of coconut oil each morning.
 It not only tastes and feels great, but I’ve read a lot of anecdotal evidence that it’s worked for others.
-I’ll keep you updated on this in a few month’s time!

 If none of those solutions feels right for you, or you tried them for a few months and didn’t get the results you were after, there are other options too.
 Although, I’d recommend sticking with drinking more water regardless of your keratosis pilaris outcomes, just because it’s so helpful for your whole body.
 But, what else can you do?